-The Law Centre holds the Law Society's Lexcel Quality Mark, which is subjected to an annual independent audit process.
+The Law Centre holds the Law Society's Lexcel Quality Mark, which is subject to an annual independent audit process.
 The Law Centre is contracted to provide publicly funded legal advice and representation by the Legal Aid Agency in the following areas of law; Immigration & Asylum, Housing, Debt and Welfare Benefits, and Public Law, and to manage the Duty Desk Scheme at Clerkenwell and Shoreditch County Court.
 The Law Centre's wider Immigration & Asylum Team (incorporating our Community Facing Team and the Migrants Law Project) has received a Category 1 independent Peer review from the Legal Aid Agency, this review encompassed MiCLU's legal casework.
 More recently MiCLU's legal aid casework was individually rated Category 1 at Peer Review.

 In addition to providing publicly funded work we offer services funded by other sources in: Community Care, Consumer, Debt, Education, Employment, Housing, Immigration and Asylum, Public Law and Welfare Benefits.
-We have 3 specialist projects - the Migrants' Law Project; the Migrant and Refugee Children's Legal Unit; and StreetLegal - a young people's homelessness project.